Florida man faces daily fines for massive 'Let's Go Brandon' sign and pro-Trump sign: 'That's free speech'

 JUDGE DISMISSES FINE AGAINST NEW JERSEY HOMEOWNER WHO FLEW TRUMP FLAGS

-"People admire people that stand up, and we have got to start standing up," Bill Fletcher, the chairman of the Walton County Republican Executive Committee said of Peavy.
+"People admire people that stand up, and we have got to start standing up," Bill Fletcher, the chairman of the Walton County Republican Executive Committee, said of Peavy.
 "He is the epitome of somebody who will stand up for his First Amendment right."

 Supporters of Peavy also came out to his home on Sunday and expressed shock over the daily fines.